muyi666111/Focusing_Apodized_Grating_Coupler/README.md

 We systematically bridged the gap between idealized 2D designs and realistic 3D physical behaviors in silicon grating couplers.
 The performance limitations commonly observed in single-etch SOI grating couplers largely come from uncontrolled 3D parasitic interference and lateral mode mismatch.

-These effects are successfully mitigated through the combined use of focusing and apodization:
+These effects are successfully reduced through the combined use of focusing and apodization:
 1. **Focusing geometry:** Reshapes the diffracted wavefront, suppressing divergence and reducing leakage to improve mode overlap with the fiber.
 2. **Apodization (chirped fill factor):** Gradually modifies the effective index and scattering strength along the propagation direction, effectively breaking the parasitic effects and suppressing coherent back-reflections.